adammoss/montepython_public/sphinx-documentation/multi.rst

 Basic usage and parameters
 --------------------------

-The MultiNest sampling is invoked with the command line option :code:`-m NS`.
+The MultiNest sampling is invoked with the command line option :code:`-m MN`.
 As in the MCMC case, the parameter file is read and the sampling is launched.
-The output files are created inside a subfolder :code:`NS` inside the chain folder.
-This will create the expected :code:`log.param` file inside the chain's root folder, and the expected raw MultiNest files in the :code:`NS` subfolder (see MultiNest's :code:`README`), along with two more files: :code:`[chain name].paramnames`, which contains the ordering of the parameters in the nested sampling chain files (not necessarily the ordering in which they appear in the :code:`log.param`, since clustering parameters must go first), and :code:`[chain name].arguments`, which contains the user defined MultiNest arguments and their values (see below).
+The output files are created inside a subfolder :code:`MN` inside the chain folder.
+This will create the expected :code:`log.param` file inside the chain's root folder, and the expected raw MultiNest files in the :code:`MN` subfolder (see MultiNest's :code:`README`), along with two more files: :code:`[chain name].paramnames`, which contains the ordering of the parameters in the MultiNest chain files (not necessarily the ordering in which they appear in the :code:`log.param`, since clustering parameters must go first), and :code:`[chain name].arguments`, which contains the user defined MultiNest arguments and their values (see below).